For your Home

 Due to their small size, ants don’t have the room to accommodate a complex respiratory system such as ours.
 Instead, they have their own ways of respiration to help transport oxygen around their bodies.

 Unlike other pests such as rats, ants don’t have ears.
 But that doesn’t mean they are deaf.
+How do ants hear?

 Ants use vibrations to hear, using them when foraging for food or as an alarm signal.
-Ants use the vibrations in the ground to hear by picking them up in the subgenual organ which is located below the knee.
+Ants use the vibrations in the ground to hear by picking them up in the subgenual organ, which is located below the knee.

 The phrase “a lot” is an understatement when describing the amount of ants currently in existence.
 To put things in perspective, it is estimated that there are around 1 million ants for every 1 human in the world!

-Ants have pretty much conquered the entire globe.
-With the exception of Antarctica, the Arctic, and a handful of islands, there is at least one native species of ant found on every continent.
+No matter the species, you can’t deny that ants have adapted to thrive.
 Entomologist Ted Schultz says that ant presence across the world is “arguably the greatest success story in the history of terrestrial metazoa.“

 Rather than going down the traditional route of reproduction, some Amazonian ants have taken to reproduce via cloning.
 It is reported that the queen ants copy themselves to genetically produce daughters, resulting in a colony with no male ants.